LS3 crate engine

 LS3 Crate Engines, Performance, and Mods

-Now for the exciting part: LS3 performance and engine mods/upgrades.
 From the factory, the LS3 pumps out 426–436 horsepower and 420–428 lb-ft of torque.
 The nearly identical L99 in the Camaro SS is less powerful, but still delivers 400 horsepower and 410 lb-ft of torque.
 Inside the 2011 Corvette Grand Sport, the LS3 produced 430 horsepower and 424 lb-ft of torque.
 That was good for a blazing zero to 60 mph time of just 4.2 seconds.
 The same Corvette also did the ¼ mile in 12.6 seconds @ 115 mph.

 Comparably, the 2010 Camaro SS with the L99 produced a solid zero to 60 mph time of 4.8 seconds, and did the ¼ mile in 13.3 seconds @ 107 mph.
 The LS3 powered Camaro SS of the same year was only slightly faster, with the same zero to 60 mph time, but it did the ¼ mile in 13.0 seconds @ 111 mph.
-While not quite as fast as the LS3, the L99-powered automatic transmission Camaro SS still held its own at the drag strip.
+While not quite as fast, the L99-powered automatic transmission Camaro SS still held its own at the drag strip.

 Today, though it is no longer in production vehicles, GM still sells crate LS3 engines.
 These range from 450-533 horsepower versions, and come with a variety of camshaft options.
 There are also carbureted LS3 crate engines without EFI for builders who prefer the old-school fueling method.

-One of the most popular LS3 crate engines is the LS376/480 hot-cammer.
-This LS3-crate engine uses a LS Hot Cam, which has 0.525/.525 intake/exhaust lift and 219°/228° intake/exhaust duration.
+One of the most popular crate engines is the LS376/480 hot-cammer.
+This crate engine uses a LS Hot Cam, which has 0.525/.525 intake/exhaust lift and 219°/228° intake/exhaust duration.
 Though there is less intake lift than stock, the longer duration more than makes up for it and allows for a ton of airflow.
 Together, this combines to produce 495 horsepower and 473 lb-ft of torque.

-For those of you looking to get some extra power out of your Camaro SS, Corvette, or other LS3-powered vehicles, we have a ton of great LS3 upgrade articles for you.
-For those looking at basic bolt-ons, we have a 5 best Chevy LS3 engine upgrades article, which has information on tuning, cylinder heads, long-tube headers, x-pipes, and camshaft upgrades.
+For those of you looking to get some extra power out of your Camaro SS, Corvette, or other LS3-powered vehicles, we have a ton of great upgrade articles for you.
+For those looking at basic bolt-ons, we have a Chevy LS3 engine upgrades article, which has information on tuning, cylinder heads, long-tube headers, x-pipes, and camshaft upgrades.

 How much horsepower does an LS3 make?